Getting Started with Period

 Note: You can edit your site title any time from the General Settings menu, or in the "Site Identity" section in the Customizer

-Period includes a search bar in the top-right area of the header:
+Period includes a search bar that you can add to the top-right of the site

 When the magnifying glass icon is clicked, a search bar will show up that visitors can use to search your site's content.
-This is handy for larger sites, but if you don't feel you need a search bar it can easily be hidden.
+This is handy for larger sites.

-Follow this tutorial to learn how to hide the search bar:
+Follow this tutorial to learn how to add the search bar:

 Add Your Social Icons